Last updated on: June 5, 2020

 Let’s now add some elements to the page.

-You can see that the email field is added to the page on your right.
+Once activated, the email field is added to the page on your right.

 Now let’s save the changes and move ahead.